meharpreetsingh13/orangewood/README.md

 ## Solution

-Using SLAM, a simulated 4WD skid-steer rover can autonomously negotiate catastrophe terrain and create a real-time 2D occupancy map, allowing rescue crews to evaluate the environment from a distance before to physical entry.
+Using SLAM, a simulated 4WD skid-steer rover can autonomously navigate disaster terrain and generate a real-time 2D occupancy map, allowing rescue personnel to assess the area from a distance before physically entering.
 ---

 ## Stack